0n4li/collab-ai/README.md

 ## Limitations

 This approach doesn't magically improve the underlying models.
 If the models are themselves limited in their own understanding of the topic at hand, most likely the collaborative answer will also be incorrect.
 Sometimes a model returns the correct answer, but using incorrect logic.
 It gets highlighted through the discussion and the model gets confused and is no longer able to stay firm on the original answer.

+Also, sometimes the models return different answer, when re-taking the same question and user instructions.

 ## Contributing